hzi-bifo/MI-TIP/README.md

 MI-TIP is a bash script.
 By copying and editing it, the pipeline can be easily resumed.
 If a problem is found and solved, users can copy the script and remove commands alreaady done.
 The edited MI-TIP script can then be run with the the same or edited MI-TIP.config file.
 Please ensure the correct verion of both MI-TIP script and options in MI-TIP.config before running.
 ##### step 3: report and feedback
 Please open an issue in the github repository and we will try to help you to solve problems and provide technical supports.
-Because software can always be improved, we also encourage users to give us any constructive comment.
+BWe also encourage users to give us any constructive comment.